 I can tell you from personal experience that feeling overwhelmed because you are having difficulty motivating yourself to get organized and complete a task is debilitating.
 It doesn’t look debilitating to others because, in my case, I am always doing something and being productive.
 Maybe this is true for you, too.

-Diane N. Quintana is a Certified Professional Organizer®, Certified Professional Organizer in Chronic Disorganization®, Master Trainer and owner of DNQ Solutions, LLC based in Atlanta, Georgia.
-Diane teaches busy people how to become organized and provides them with strategies and solutions for maintaining order in their lives.
-She specializes in residential and home-office organizing and in working with people affected by ADD, Hoarding, and chronic disorganization
+Diane N. Quintana is a Certified Professional Organizer®, Certified Professional Organizer in Chronic Disorganization®, ICD® Master Trainer and owner of DNQ Solutions, LLC, and co-owner of Release Repurpose Reorganize, LLC based in Atlanta, Georgia.

 You are so right.
 Everyone feels overwhelmed at some point.
 As I look at the image of the gal on the couch, I can relate.
 Honestly, that could be me right now, LOL.